It’s that time of year again to help Stuff the Cruiser.

-So far, Meysenburg said about 40 families have signed up this holiday season to receive gifts.
-People can request items they would like to receive and the program will try to accommodate these wishes to the best of its ability.
+As of early December, Meysenburg said about 40 families had signed up this holiday season to receive gifts.
+People can request items they would like to receive and program officials will try to accommodate these wishes to the best of their ability.
 If the program is unable to reach enough inventory, Meysenburg said the office has the necessary funds to purchase additional gifts.

 Last year, 32 families received gifts through the program and 48 were served in 2016.
-The gifting process is confidential and the only requirement for a family to sign up for the program is that they must be Butler County residents.
+The gifting process is confidential and the only requirement for a family to sign up for it is that they must be Butler County residents.

 “Everyone is so busy during the holiday season,” Meysenburg said.
 “We just thought this would make it a little bit easier on people.”